moneybutton/yours-channels/docs/yours-lightning.md

 Contract (RSMC) is a technique to achieve just that [1].
 We apply this technique to HTLCs in order to make them revokable.

-A revocable HTLC (RevHTLC) between A and B is a smart contract that expresses:
+A revocable HTLC (RevHTLC) between B and C is a smart contract that expresses:

-> An output can be spent by B if he knows A's revocation secret, or after one
+> An output can be spent by C if she knows B's revocation secret, or after one
-> day if B knows the HTLC secret, or by A after 2 days.
+> day if C knows the HTLC secret, or by B after 2 days.

-The trick is that if Alice gives Bob her revocation secret, then Bob knows that she will never publish the contract.
-If she did, he could spend from it immediately.
-In this way Alice can effectively revoke the contract.
-If Bob does not know the revocation secret, the above condition is equivalent to a normal HTLC.
+The trick is that if Bob gives Carol his revocation secret, then Carol knows that he will never publish the contract.
+If he did, she could spend from it immediately.
+In this way Bob can effectively revoke the contract.
+If Carol does not know the revocation secret, the above condition is equivalent to a normal HTLC.